ATharvaCoder492/ATharvaCoder492/README.md

 ## I'm a Developer with 3 years of experience!!

-- 🌱 I’m currently learning everything XD
+- 🌱 I’m currently learning JS and Python
-- 🥅 2022 Goals: Master every single JS library or frameworks
+- 🥅 2022 Goals: Master every single JS or Python frameworks and MERN
 - ⚡ Fun fact: I love building new things

 ### My entire profile